hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 ```

 - Use the `remote` backend.
-- In the `organization` attribute, specify the name of your TFE organization.
+- In the `organization` attribute, specify the name of your Terraform Cloud organization.
-- The `hostname` attribute is only necessary with private TFE instances.
-You can omit it if you're using the SaaS version of TFE.
+- The `hostname` attribute is only necessary with Terraform Enterprise instances.
+You can omit it if you're using the SaaS version of Terraform Cloud.
-- In the `name` attribute in the `workspaces` block, specify the name of a new [Terraform Enterprise workspace][workspaces] to create with your state.
+- In the `name` attribute in the `workspaces` block, specify the name of a new [Terraform Cloud workspace][workspaces] to create with your state.
 Make sure your organization doesn't already have a workspace with this name.

 For more details about this configuration block, see [the remote backend documentation][remote-backend].